Akinori-F-Ebihara/Semantic_Scholar_API_crawler/README.md

 SS_crawler saves the IDs of the papers that are already posted as `.pkl` files.
 The IDs of the regular papers and classic papers are saved as `published_ss.pkl` and `published_ss_old.pkl`, respectively.
 To clear the history, simply delete these files.
 If a specific paper ID must be deleted, the ID needs to be deleted from the `.pkl` file.
 Note that this function is adapted from the arXiv API crawler found at [3].

 ## 4. Recommended usage
 I personally hook up a RaspberryPi to the Internet and run `SS_crawler.py` under Linux GNU screen so that closing terminal will not terminate the script.
+After installing the screen, simply initialize a new screen with

+`$ screen -S the_name_of_your_screen`

+and run `SS_crawler.py`.

 ## References
 [1] https://www.semanticscholar.org